RightToPrivacy/I2P-desktop/README.md

 #### I2P under DDoS attack: help by sharing this / other solutions, run as often / long as possible, on as many machines as possible.

-Together, we can empower each other by strengthening networks.
-This is the most important time to contribute to the network, if we want to ensure viability into the future.
+Together, we can empower each other: by strengthening networks.
+The most important time to contribute bandwidth to the network, for future viability.

-**MADE WITH HUMAN RIGHTS IN MIND: NO RIGHTS CAN BE GUARUNTEED WITHOUT PRIVACY.**
+**HUMAN RIGHTS IN MIND: NO RIGHTS CAN BE GUARUNTEED WITHOUT PRIVACY.**

 **TIP:** bookmarks to helpful I2P (eepsites) found in browser toolbar / bookmarks upon opening (check them out!).